deltachat/deltachat-pages/en/help.md

 which was thankfully adopted in summer 2023.

-### Did you consider using alternatives to OpenPGP for end-to-end -encryption? {#openpgp-alternatives}
+### Did you consider using alternatives to OpenPGP for end-to-end-encryption? {#openpgp-alternatives}

 Yes, we are following efforts like [MLS](https://en.wikipedia.org/wiki/Messaging_Layer_Security) or [Saltpack](https://saltpack.org/)